 The backbone of the organization is a network of faculty who have all-University or all-College administrative responsibilities for undergraduate education.
 This network has come to be called the UVP Network.
 People who have this institutional role have a unique perspective on the specific initiatives that might be especially important to their individual institutions at a particular point in time.
 They also have an invaluable set of experiences and ideas on how one can actually implement and evaluate those initiatives.
 Given that combination of perspective on what might be most important and their wide-ranging knowledge about implementation and evaluation issues, the UVP Network has also come to play a central role in identifying the topics the Collaborative ought to focus on in distinctive periods.

 The over-arching work of the UVP Network is supported by a companion set of networks that involve a broad range of people involved in their university’s efforts in focused areas.
 At present, these substantively focused networks include:

-- Science of Learning
+- The Science of Learning/Pedagogical Innovation

 As described in the Meetings page of the website, the Collaborative organizes twice a year Network Meetings.
 These meetings always include members of the UVP Network and, on a rotating basis as appropriate, members of other networks.
 Every two years the Collaborative hosts a National Conference at which all the networks have an opportunity to meet.
 Those biennial National Conferences also feature invited speakers who are nationally recognized for their leadership in undergraduate education.
 The deliberations at the national meeting focus on a broad range of critical challenges research universities face, such as: effective assessment of learning outcomes, accreditation requirements, partnerships with external stakeholders, innovative uses of technology, general educational reform, the science of learning, connecting curricular and co-curricular learning, and faculty reward structures.